 3.4.
 We will advise you of any inability to place your insurance.

-3.5 We only cycle insurance from Hiscox Insurance Company Ltd. We will not in any circumstance guarantee the solvency of any insurer.
+3.5 We provide insurance products from a range of insurers including Hiscox, ROCK Insurance and ARAG.
+We will not in any circumstance guarantee the solvency of any insurer.

 3.6 Please also note, unless your policy confirms otherwise, the rights under your policy may only be pursued in English law.